 The Neighborhood Opportunity Fund receives funds from that downtown development in order to support commercial corridors in Chicago’s underserved neighborhoods.
 Business and property owners may apply for grant funding that will pay for the development or rehabilitation of real estate and projects that support new or expanding businesses or cultural assets.
 Any property that is located in a Retail Thrive Zone is also geographically eligible for Neighborhood Opportunity Fund assistance.

 Applications for the Neighborhood Opportunity Fund are not currently being accepted.
-The next application window is scheduled to open on August 2nd.Learn more and apply for the Neighborhood Opportunity Fund
+The next application window is scheduled to open in Fall 2017.Learn more and apply for the Neighborhood Opportunity Fund

 The Enterprise Zone program was created in order to stimulate economic growth and neighborhood revitalization in distressed communities.
 There are six designated Enterprise Zones in Chicago, generally located on the south and west sides.